zedMar65/music-player/converter/README.md

 Multiple dots can be used on the same note.
 A second dot additionally increases the length by 1/4 of the original value.
 A third - by 1/8 and so on.

+### Staccato

+Staccato is defined with a `s`.

+It can be used multiple times in a note allowing to create staccatissimo or shortening the note even more.

 ### Tie

 A tie is created with a `t`.